-Career Services
+Career Services/Placement

-The Miami Media School has a Career Services Department to assist graduates who successfully complete the broadcast curriculum.
-Job inquiries are received and processed continually from employers seeking graduates to fill vacancies.
+The Ohio Media School maintains a full-time Career Services Department to assist graduates who successfully complete the broadcast curriculum.
+Job inquiries are received and processed continually from employers seeking graduates to fill vacancies on their staff.
 Assistance is given to graduates in the preparation of recorded audition material, continuity samples, resumes and applications for employment.

-A student who desires placement assistance should submit a radio, tv and web audition media demo to the Career Services Department for approval.
-The audition media demos should demonstrate the skills that the student learned while in class.
-Some job openings other than on-air application do not require an approved audition tape.
+Upon graduation, a student who desires on-air placement assistance should submit audition materials to the School Director for approval.
+The approved audition materials should demonstrate the skills that the student learned while in class.
+Job openings other than on-air application do not require an approved audition tape.
 Many job opportunities require relocation.
 The School does not guarantee job placement.
-Miami Media School may withhold job placement assistance for students who are not in academic and/or financial good standing with the School.